Initiatives in Initiatives

 In the areas of site planning; building planning, design, architecture and engineering; golf course planning, design, engineering and construction; we promote high quality, high performance systems and sustainable best practices through collaborative and educational efforts.

-Michael Carlson, AIA, LEED Accredited Professional, Founding Trustee of Friends of Bobby Jones Golf Club is Chair of our Sustainability Committee.
-Please join!
+Become a Friend of Friends of Bobby Jones Golf Club and join our Sustainability Committee.

 IN OUR BUILDINGS

 We believe that what we build demonstrates our values, with each building comprised of systems that interact with other systems including the larger ecological systems and the human community.

 We will participate in the planning, design and development of a sustainable, pedestrian-friendly and neighborhoods-friendly property with good connections to the community.

 An integrative approach to producing buildings that are designed to be efficient and have a lower impact on their environment.

 Right-sizing of buildings that efficiently perform their functions.

 Green infrastructure to reduce the environmental consequences of the construction and operation of buildings and infrastructure.